 Carlisle glanced at Emmett, confused by the lack of reaction.
 "I do."

-"Funny," he said, staring at his glass as though he might find more scotch hiding between the ice cubes.
+"Funny," he said, staring at his glass as though he might find more whiskey hiding between the ice cubes.
 "All this time I've been looking for her and you haven't said a word.
 But suddenly you have information."

 "Charlie, please come outside and talk with me."

 Charlie raised his glass, catching Jack's eye as he rattled the ice.
 Jack nodded, but looked away quickly when Carlisle shook his head.